 The scanner also contains a lens, a mirror filter, and CCD rays that are fixed on the top.
 This combined function moves over the document capturing each detail and saving the data as electronic signals.

-Slide or Film scanners are dedicated to scanning medium format slides, films, 35mm slides, and other negatives.
+Known as slide or film scanners, these devices are dedicated to scanning medium format slides, films, 35mm slides, and other negatives.

 These are high-end scanners that are exclusively designed to get excellent results of photos, negatives, and films.